zey00/zey00.github.io/README.md

     <p>Mark remained abstinent during the 7 months following the second medication session</p>
     <blockquote>“I wouldn’t be surprised if I never drank again I got exactly what I need out of the experience.”</blockquote>
     <p>One month after this session, he remained abstinent and expressed a great deal of gratitude.
 Two years from his initial intake, Mark contacted to report that he continued to remain abstinent.</p>
-    <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5826237/">clik here for the full story of Mark</a>
+    <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5826237/">access to the full story of Mark</a>
     <p> </p>
     <h3>Lisa</h3>
     <p>Lisa was a Latin-American female in her 50s with a family history of alcoholism, physical and emotional abuse, abandonment, and neglect.
 Her problematic drinking began around the age of thirty and resulted in social isolation, hangovers, strong feelings of guilt and shame, and severe self-critical thoughts.
 At the start, she expressed concern regarding the effects that drinking was having on her physical and mental health.
 Lisa had made multiple previous attempts at treatment and attended a total of 29 AA meetings.
 She had been drinking on 20 out of the previous 84 days, averaging three drinks per drinking day.</p>